 It is critical that all cardboard to be composted is broken into small pieces.
 Large pieces will not decompose as quickly.
 Also, soaking the cardboard in water with a bit of liquid detergent will help to speed up the decomposition process.

-Begin your compost pile with a 4-inch layer of shredded corrugated cardboard with other high-carbon materials such as straw, old hay or dead leaves.
+- Begin your compost pile with a 4 inch (10 cm.) layer of shredded corrugated cardboard with other high-carbon materials such as straw, old hay, or dead leaves.

-Add a 2-inch layer of soil on top of this layer.
+- Add a 2 inch (5 cm.) layer of soil on top of this layer.

-Continue to layer in this fashion until the pile is approximately 4 cubic feet.
+- Continue to layer in this fashion until the pile is approximately 4 cubic feet (0.1 cubic meters).
 It is imperative that the compost pile be kept about as moist as a sponge.
 Add more water or cardboard depending on how wet it feels.
 The cardboard will soak up any excess water.

 As you can see, learning how to compost cardboard is easy.
 In addition to being a great soil conditioner for plants in the garden, you'll find that using cardboard in compost will help keep unwanted trash from piling up.